catboost/catboost/catboost/spark/catboost4j-spark/README.md

 * Windows is not supported.
 Work in progress.
 * GPU is not supported.
 Work in progress.
-* Text features are not supported.
+* Text and embeddings features are not supported.
 Work in progress.
-* Model analysis like feature importance and feature statistics with datasets on Spark is not supported.
+* Feature distribution statistics (like `calc_feature_statistfzics`on CatBoost python package) with datasets on Spark is not supported.
 But it is possible to run such analysis with models exported to local files in usual CatBoost format.
 * Generic string class labels are not supported.
 String class labels can be used only if these strings represent integer indices.
 * ``boosting_type=Ordered`` is not supported.
 * Training of models with non-symmetric trees is not supported.
 But such models can be loaded and applied on datasets in Spark.